Master of Architecture (MArch)

 PhD in Architecture:

-Master of Architecture or a recognized equivalent in a discipline related to the strengths of the program with a minimum GPA of A-
+Successful completion of a Master of Architecture, or a recognized equivalent in a discipline related to the strengths of the program, with a minimum academic average of A-

 Graduate Diploma in Architectural Conservation:

-Applicants may apply to either the three-year curriculum or the two-year advanced placement curriculum.
+Applicants may apply to either the standard three-year curriculum or for the advanced placement two-year curriculum.

-3-Year MArch pathway: Our three-year course sequencing is intended for individuals holding a four-year undergraduate degree from diverse backgrounds and wishing to pursue careers in architecture.
+M.Arch Pathway: Our three-year course sequencing is intended for individuals holding a four-year undergraduate honours degree from architecture or other diverse backgrounds who wish to pursue careers in architecture.

 Rev. June 2023

-Learn more at Architecture Next, a blog about the three-year Master of Architecture program.
+Learn more at Architecture Next, a blog about the Master of Architecture program.

-Prospective students wishing to enter the three-year MArch stream may consider taking our 5 week summer program STUDIO FIRST to gain some experience in studio culture and build their portfolio prior to applying.
+Prospective students wishing to enter the M.Arch program may consider taking our 5-week summer program STUDIO FIRST to gain experience in studio culture and build their portfolio before applying.

-2-Year MArch pathway with advanced standing: Our two-year course sequencing with advanced standing is intended for those holding a four-year undergraduate degree or its equivalent in architecture, with significant studio experience in architectural design.
+M.Arch with Advanced Standing Pathway: Our advanced standing two-year course sequencing is intended for those holding a four-year, pre-professional undergraduate degree, or its equivalent, in architecture with significant and specific studio experience in architectural design.

 NOTES: